 There is a map view available, though I didn’t find it very useful; it shows properties that don’t meet your criteria by default, and by the time you screen those out, you’re often left with just a few options (even if the site is showing hundreds of listings on the main results page).

 The list view of results is better, displaying both the nightly rate and the total price for your stay, as well as guest rating and location information.
-You do need to weed through occasional “fully booked!” listings, and Hotels.com doesn’t offer the ability to scroll through a property’s photos right from the results page the way many other vacation rental sites do.
+Note that you may need to weed through occasional “fully booked!” listings.

 Once you click into an individual listing, you can see amenities, policies, photos, guest reviews, and a list of attractions within walking distance.
 One drawback: There’s no way to contact the owner or property manager directly.
 While there is a phone number given for “more info” about the listing, this does not put you in contact with the owner but rather takes you to a general Hotels.com corporate phone number.
 Taxes and fees aren’t visible until you click the “Let’s book” button, and there’s no detailed breakdown of where your money is going.

 Best feature: Many vacation rental bookings are eligible for Hotels.com Rewards, so you can count your stay toward a future free night at either a hotel or a rental.